-The Validation team reviewed the work of the Evaluation team and found that sufficient evidence and justification was provided by the Evaluation team to confirm that the evaluation was conducted in accordance with the requirements of the CEM, and that the conclusion reached by the Evaluation team was justified.
+The Validation team reviewed the work of the Evaluation team, and found that sufficient evidence and justification was provided by the Evaluation team to confirm that the evaluation was conducted in accordance with the requirements of the CEM, and that the conclusion reached by the Evaluation team was justified.

-8.7 Summary of Evaluation Results
+9.7 Summary of Evaluation Results

 The Evaluation team's assessment of the evaluation evidence demonstrates that the claims in the ST are met.
-Additionally, the evaluation team's test activities also demonstrated the accuracy of the claims in the ST.
+Additionally, the Evaluation team's testing also demonstrated the accuracy of the claims in the ST.

-The Validation team's assessment of the evidence provided by the evaluation team is that it demonstrates that the Evaluation team followed the procedures defined in the CEM and performed the Evaluation Activities in CPP_ND_V2.2-SD, and correctly verified that the product meets the claims in the ST.
+The validation team's assessment of the evidence provided by the Evaluation team is that it demonstrates that the Evaluation team followed the procedures defined in the CEM, and correctly verified that the product meets the claims in the ST.

-9 Validator Comments/Recommendations
+10 Validator Comments/Recommendations

-The Validation team suggests that the consumer pay particular attention to the evaluated configuration of the TOE.
-As stated in the Clarification of Scope, the evaluated functionality is scoped exclusively to the security functional requirements specified in the ST, and the only evaluated functionality was that which was described by the SFRs claimed in the ST. All other functionality provided by the TOE needs to be assessed separately and no further conclusions can be drawn about its effectiveness.
+The Validation team suggest that the consumer pay particular attention to the evaluated configuration of the TOE.
+As stated in the Clarification of Scope, the evaluated functionality is scoped exclusively to the security functional requirements specified in the ST, and the only evaluated functionality was that which was described by the SFRs claimed in the Security Target.
+All other functionality provided by the TOE needs to be assessed separately and no further conclusions can be drawn about its effectiveness.
+Consumers employing the TOE must follow the configuration instructions provided in the Configuration Guidance documentation listed in Section 6 to ensure the evaluated configuration is established and maintained.